Encore Learning Fall 2023 Virtual Instructor Guide

-- *Free registration for up to three courses this spring and next fall.
+- Free registration for up to three courses this fall and three courses next spring.

-* These benefits apply to instructors teaching more than one class session.
+* For multi-instructor courses, these benefits apply to instructors teaching more than one class session.

 Virtual Class Aides (VCAs)

-Each course is assigned at least one virtual class aide.
-VCAs are Encore Learning member volunteers who have received in-depth training in Zoom and will serve as your primary in-session assistant(s).
+Every course is assigned a minimum of one Virtual Class Aide (VCA), with the usual practice being to assign two VCAs per class.
+VCAs are Encore Learning member volunteers who have received in-depth training in Zoom and will serve as your primary in-session assistants.

 Online Course Information and Registration